JeffGe911/Data-analysis-for-Formula-1-Race-Performance-/README.md

 - `drivers.csv` – driver names and codes
 - `constructors.csv` – team names

-I filtered everything to just 2022-2024 races.
+I preprocessed everything for the 2022-2024 races only.

 ### API Integration
 I also grabbed driver info from the OpenF1 API since it has cleaner team names and broadcast names, which helped match drivers across datasets: